 Generally, the burden of proof in infringement rests with the plaintiff.
 Tie Tech, Inc. v.
 Kinedyne Corp., 296 F.3d 778, 783 (9th Cir.
 2002) (“Overall, the plaintiff retains the ultimate burden of persuasion in a trademark infringement action, namely proof of infringement.
 A necessary concomitant to proving infringement is, of course, having a valid trademark; there can be no infringement of an invalid mark.”).

-Although 15 U.S.C. § 1114(1) provides protection only to registered marks and 15 U.S.C. § 1125(a)(1) protects against infringement of unregistered and registered marks, trade dress and false advertising, the Ninth Circuit has explained that “[d]espite these differences, the analysis [for infringement] under the two provisions is sometimes identical.”
+Although 15 U.S.C. § 1114(1) provides protection only to registered marks and 15 U.S.C. § 1125(a)(1) protects against infringement of unregistered and registered marks, trade dress, and false advertising, the Ninth Circuit has explained that “[d]espite these differences, the analysis [for infringement] under the two provisions is sometimes identical.”
 Brookfield Commc’ns, Inc., v.
 W. Coast Ent.
 Corp., 174 F.3d 1036, 1046-47 n.8 (9th Cir.
 1999) (noting that trademark infringement elements under either § 1114 or § 1125(a) involve plaintiff showing (1) that defendant used mark confusingly similar to (2) valid, protectable trademark (3) that was owned by plaintiff).

 In LegalForce RAPC Worldwide, PC v.
 LegalForce, Inc., 124 F.4th 1122, 1125-26 (9th Cir.
 2024), the Ninth Circuit held that using a mark to advertise and sell a defendant’s equity shares is not a sale of goods or services and does not constitute trademark infringement.
 Equity is not a good or a service for purposes of the Lanham Act.